coursera-dl/coursera-dl/README.md

 file that lists all the course materials.
 Maybe your friend who is enrolled could save that course page for you.
 In that case use the `--process_local_page` option.

+Alternatively you may want to try this Chrome extension: https://chrome.google.com/webstore/detail/coursera-materials-downlo/ijkboagofaehocnjacacdhdcbbcpilih

 If none of the above works for you, there is nothing we can do.